Jackil1993/pumpy/README.md

-This script is written to conduct a case-study reported in the paper "Unsupervised learning-based SKU segmentation.
+This script is written to conduct a case-study reported in the paper "Unsupervised learning-based SKU segmentation".
 The script utilizes a free machine learning library “scikit-learn” as a core complementing it with several algorithms.
 The concept of data-pipeline is used to consequentially perform the following procedures:
 1) to impute the missing data with nearest-neighbour-imputation